Day 0: Before the Yatra

 • Stair climbing or step climbing or speed walk on inclined tread mill – 30 min

-• Elevate and maintain heart rate between 120 ~ 140 beats per minute.
+• Elevate and maintain heart rate between 120 to 140 beats per minute.

 Day 6 – Rest day